kbrsh/blog/src/posts/centering-in-css.md

 </div>
 ```

-Unlike flexbox, you will need three containers:
+You will need three containers:

 1. One on the outside, representing a `table`
 2. A `cell` inside of of the `table`, this will be a `table-cell`